-Career Exploration and Planning
+Career and Credential Exploration

 An "Introduction to Entrepreneurship" course provides participants with an introductory understanding of business ownership.
 The course provides an overview of entrepreneurship and applicable business ownership fundamentals.
 Participants are introduced to the skills, knowledge, and resources they need to launch a business.

 After completing the "Introduction to Entrepreneurship" course, participants can elect to further their study through online courses such as B2B: Market Research, B2B Business Fundamentals, Special Topic Tracks, or B2B: Revenue Readiness.

 For more information on Transition Assistance Program workshops, visit www.tapevents.mil.

 Udemy, a specialized learning platform, offers more than 5,000 high-quality courses taught by the world’s leading experts on a variety of key topics, ranging from human resources and marketing to leadership, information technology and entrepreneurship.